xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 Current interpretability work has demonstrated several partial successes:

-* Mechanistic interpretability studies have identified circuits and features in vision and language models that correspond to human understandable patterns.
+* Mechanistic interpretability studies have identified circuits and features in vision and language models that correspond to human-understandable patterns.
-* Feature visualization and probing methods can sometimes reveal concept like structure in internal layers.
+* Feature visualization and probing methods can sometimes reveal concept-like structure in internal layers.
 * Some methods transfer across model sizes within a narrow architecture family.

 However, several pressure points remain unresolved: